Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/uploading-scan-report.md

 # Overview of process

 A Scan Report is the basic unit representing a single data source.
-In order to create a new Scan Report in the CaRROT-Mapper system, one must upload a _Scan Report Form_ to the system.
+In order to create a new Scan Report in the Carrot-Mapper system, one must upload a _Scan Report Form_ to the system.
 Once uploaded, an ingestion process reads this file and populates the system with its contents.
 The documentation below explains this process and the